 Before any research activities, it is important to establish a baseline understanding of who the potentially affected community might be.
-This theoretically should begin with first mapping the areas that the project affects - critically, this must go beyond just the physical footprint of the project to also include all the additional land, inputs, and infrastructure that the project uses.
-In the context of OAE, this affected area is not straightforward as injections of alkalinity into marine spaces travel in fugitive ways, likely proving difficult to "map" or monitor.
+This theoretically should begin with first mapping the areas that the project affects-critically, this must go beyond just the physical footprint of the project, to also include all the additional land, inputs, and infrastructure that the project uses.
+In the context of OAE, this affected area is not straightforward as injections of alkalinity into marine spaces travel in fugitive ways, likely proving difficult to 'map' or monitor.
 At the very least, a cursory evaluation of this history of and social considerations in place before committing significant resources to a trial is wise.
-Because of this ambiguity, it is ideal of course to anticipate the full scope of activities in an area, including future activities and/or sites.
+Because of this ambiguity, it is ideal of course to we recommend anticipatinganticipate the full scope of activities in an area, including future activities and/or sites.

 Social characterization analysis of this kind facilitates an understanding of how local political processes and dynamics work, in addition to broader contextual factors.
-Relevant factors include the following considerations in particular:

-- Social.
-What are the demographics in the area?
-What kind of history exists between community developers and regulators?
-What is current status of education, health, and living standards?
-Are there particular historic factors of note (NETL, 2017; WRI, 2010)?
-Key questions include the following: what vulnerable groups are in the area (e.g., who might be affected by an installation but outside decision authority)?
-Are areas heavily industrialized and so the burden of development projects is already high?
-Who is most likely to experience significant impacts associated with otherwise quite small changes? - Political.
-What kind of local political situation is present?
-What kind of local and international lobbying/advocacy groups exist? - Economic.
-What are the major employment sectors?
-What are economic trends in the region regarding job growth, unemployment, cost of inputs, etc.? - Environmental.
-What kind of legacy of environmental damage or intervention exists?
+Relevant factors include the following considerations in particular: Social: What are the demographics in the area, what kind of history exists between community developers and regulators, what is current status of education, health and living standards?
+Are there particular historic factors of note?
+(NETL 2017, WRI 2010).
+A key question is Key questions are: -what vulnerable groups are in the area (e.g., who might be affected by an installation but outside decision authority)?
+Areare areas heavily industrialized and so the burden of development projects is already high?
+Who is most likely to experience significant impacts associated with otherwise quite small changes?
+Political: what kind of local political situation is present, what kind of local and international lobbying/advocacy groups exist?
+Economic: what are major employment sectors, what are economic trends in the region regarding job growth, unemployment, cost of inputs, etc.?
+Environmental: what kind of legacy of environmental damage or intervention exists?

 Other factors will also be not only relevant but also helpful in selecting pilot sites.
-It can be assumed that scientists and engineers will have reasons for designating some sites for mesocosm and field trials as "ideal".
+It can be assumed that scientists and engineers will have reasons for designating some sites for mesocosm and field trials as 'ideal'.
 These might include seeking coastal areas with shallow seabed or turbulent waters to ensure admixture of materials and their locations in the water column are optimal.
 The same is true when considering the social viability of sites for OAE research and deployment.
-Ideal sites might include those where jurisdiction, decisionmaking authority, and regulatory context are clear.
+Ideal sites might include those where: jurisdiction, decision-making authority, and regulatory context is clear.
 These include sites where who has jurisdiction as to coastal and ocean space is clear and legal approval to operate has been sought or granted.
-Sites are less optimal when there is overlapping or competing jurisdiction or if jurisdictional authority is vague or where regulatory/legal context is unclear (e.g., poor designation of activities allowed or of permits needed) (Webb et al., 2021; Hoberg, 2013).
-Similarly, sites where trust in local governance and climate action is comparatively sound are optimal (see Sect.
-2.3.3 above).
-By this we mean sites where the governing body's record to date on energy transitions, civic engagement, or meeting climate targets is clear and supported; where clear rules are in place for suspending trial and operation are agreed upon; and where operators will abide by normal regulatory practices and are not exempt from these when scaling up operations.
+Sites are less optimal when there is overlapping or competing jurisdiction or if jurisdictional authority is vague, or where regulatory/legal context is unclear (e.g., poor designation of activities allowed, of permitting needed) (Webb, Silverman-Roati, and Gerrard 2021; Hoberg 2013).
+Similarly, sites where: trust in local governance and climate action is comparatively sound are optimal (see 2.33 above).
+By this we mean sites where the governing body's record to date on energy transitions, civic engagement or meeting climate targets is clear and supported; where clear rules are in place for suspending trial and operation are agreed upon; and where operators will abide by normal regulatory practices and are not exempt from these when scaling up operations.